craftcms/cms/docs/config-settings.md

 **Since**: Craft 1.1

 The template file extensions Craft will look for when matching a template path to a file on the front end.
-(Also see [`indexTemplateFilenames`](#indexTemplateFilenames).)
+(Also see [indexTemplateFilenames](#indexTemplateFilenames).)

 ```php
 'defaultTemplateExtensions' => array('html', 'htm', 'xhtml'),